laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 }
 ```

-The `production` and `staging` stacks are self-explanatory, and `infrastructure` provides common `aws` components for usage in both (like a `common` folder in a codebase of subprojects).
+The `production` and `staging` stacks are self-explanatory, and `infrastructure` provides common AWS components for usage in both (like a `common` folder in a codebase of subprojects).
-For the moment, I only extracted `technoblather` into its own module.
+For the moment, I only extracted technoblather into its own module.
 If need arose, I could extract this further into subcomponents (e.g. `technoblather/networking`, `technoblather/static-site`, etc.)

 ## How I migrated the existing infrastructure to the new configuration